Comill3/STLM-maps/README.md

 ### 4_plot_PCA_spectra.py ###
 Allow to plot the spectra with noise treatement.
 Additionnaly, a plot of the summed spectra with its FWHM can be plotted.

+### 5_create_gif.py ###
+Create a gif to superpose on STM effective topographies.
+Each horizontal line is plotted and have their corresponding spectra.